thevxn/dish/README.md

 ```
 dish -h
 Usage of dish:
-  -failedOnly
-        a bool, specifies whether only failed checks should be reported (default true)
   -hname string
         a string, custom additional header name
   -hvalue string
         a string, custom additional header value
+  -machineNotifySuccess
+        a bool, specifies whether successful checks with no failures should be reported to machine channels
   -name string
         a string, dish instance name (default "generic-dish")
   -target string